dzufferey/resync_oopsla20_artifact/README.md

    cd $RESYNC/libpaxos3
    ./run_client.sh -n 9
    ```
-   The client procduces an output which looks like
+   The client produces an output which looks like
    ```
    07 Aug 09:19:01.
 Connect to 139.19.162.64:8800
    07 Aug 09:19:01.
 Connect to 139.19.162.65:8800